parthsharma1410/react-chess/README.md

 # react-chess
-Chess game made using reactjs./
+Chess game made using reactjs. \
 Code to be updated regularly :)